East County

 In addition, Mark Woodward, the Golf Operations Manager at Torrey Pines Golf Course, will speak about preparing the course for the Open, slated for June 12-15.

-Sipe will join the football themes program on May 20, to be joined in a rare appearance by DON CORYELL, the former head coach at San Diego State and for the San Diego Chargers.
+Sipe will join the football themed program on May 20, to be joined in a rare appearance by DON CORYELL, the former head coach at San Diego State and for the San Diego Chargers.
 They will be joined by ABC Sports announcer DAN FOUTS, and former Aztecs All-America and NFL All-Pro lineman FRED DEYER.

 Finally, baseball takes the stage on May 21 with JERRY COLEMAN, the former New York Yankees' World Series MVP, who is now enshrined in the Baseball Hall of Fame in the broadcasters wing.